 - Are we allowed to correct misuse of punctuation?

-The bottom line is that you should let All-In Translations take care of your slot machine translations.
+The bottom line is that you should let All-in Global take care of your slot machine translations.
 Not only will it relieve you from the linguistic challenges that you are bound to encounter; it will, more importantly, ensure that your slot machine translations are carefully balanced on the thin line between entertaining and professional.

 PS: You probably know this already, but it’s always worth repeating: by increasing the number of languages available, you also increase the potential amount of players.

-Request a free quote or talk to us about slot machine translation now.
+Contact us at email@example.com to request a free quote or talk to us about slot machine translation.